katilp/opendata-howto-learningfromcms/_episodes/05-analysis-example-workflows.md

 > ~~~
 > {: .language-bash}
 >
-> and run the example code called ["Physics Object Extractor Tool"](http://opendata.cern.ch/record/12502) or POET for short as instructed in the last part of the ["Getting started" instructions](http://opendata.cern.ch/docs/cms-getting-started-2015#nice).
-Note that
+> and follow the instructions in the last part of the ["Getting started" instructions](http://opendata.cern.ch/docs/cms-getting-started-2015#nice) run the example code called "Physics Object Extractor Tool" or POET for short.
+Note that, in the container, you are already in the working directory and the command to get there, if needed, would be `cd /code/CMSSW_7_6_7/src`.
+>
+> Note that
 >
 > - the example configuration file indicates how additional data products are combined with the actual data
 > - the example code documents how different selections and corrections should be applied to the data